The open architecture of the Internet has created unprecedented opportunities.

 A lot is at stake.
 At the heart of the issue is how to ensure an open Internet that preserves everyone's ability to communicate freely online to learn, engage, express themselves, innovate, and be entrepreneurial.

-The Federal Communications Commission (FCC) has taken steps to ensure net neutrality—the principle that allows any Internet user to access the lawful content without interference from an ISP.
+The Federal Communications Commission (FCC) has previously taken steps to ensure net neutrality—the principle that allows any Internet user to access lawful content without interference from an ISP.
+However, with a new Chairman in place now, the regulatory framework is back to public comment.

 “White Space”: Protecting Wireless Technology for the Arts & Media